roastedneutrons/FlyCross/README.md

 - a typical mendelian genetics based punnett square generator (It doesnt take care of recombination, it just warns that its going to happen)
 - a teaching tool for mendelian genetics

-#### Summary for other coders:
+#### Short summary for other coders:
 - The server side of the code is python and does the core genetics-ey stuff, to produce the core punnetSquare data
 - The client side uses jQuery, handlebars templates and coffeeScript.
-It mainly does ui stuff and parsing of the input genotypes
+It mainly does ui stuff and parsing of the input genotypes.
+UI components are from twitter bootstrap.